darkbels/darkbels/README.md

 # Hello World! ☕️🌍

 Welcome to my coding universe!
 I'm <a href="https://t.me/stormbel" target="_blank">Liza</a>, a passionate explorer on a quest to unlock the secrets of programming and unravel the wonders of technology!
-Grab a cup of coffee, put on your coding hat, and let's dive into this exciting journey together! 🚀✨
+Grab a cup of coffee, invite your trusted rubber duck companion, and let's dive into this exciting journey together 🚀✨

 ## About Me